-Most of the time, you will be able to meet your nutritional needs by eating a well balanced diet.
+We hope to meet our nutritional needs by eating a well-balanced diet.
 During the period of diagnosis, treatment and recovery, your nutritional needs may change.
-It can be helpful to schedule an individual appointment with the dietitian at the Cancer Resource Center to review your diet and assure that your nutritional needs are being met.
-To schedule a nutrition appointment, call your UCSF physician's office.
+It can be helpful to schedule an individual appointment with one of the cancer center dietitians to review your diet and assure that your nutritional needs are being met.
+To schedule a nutrition appointment, call your UCSF cancer center physician's office.

 Who May Need a Multi-Vitamin Supplement

 The following situations may make it difficult for you to meet your nutritional needs without adding vitamin and mineral supplements to your diet.

 - If you have had loss of appetite, taste, or smell, or have had surgery to the head and neck area resulting in difficulty with swallowing.